cieldev/cieldev/README.md

 > Note: I mainly use TypeScript and Kotlin.
 I also use JavaScript and Java, but I'm not as good at them as I used to be.

 ## LICENSE
-Unauthorized reproduction, modification, or commercial use of my content is prohibited.
+Basically, use Apache Licence 2.0.
-However, you are welcome to get inspiration from my code or the idea of learning by doing code reading.
+You are welcome to get inspiration from my code or the idea of learning by doing code reading.